Yurikamome: Stations

+Rolling stock

 The Yurikamome is Tokyo's first fully automated and driverless transit system, controlled entirely by computers.
 However, the line is not the first fully driverless transit line in Japan, as the Nagoya Municipal Subway tested such systems in 1960, driverless technology was used during Expo '70 and Kobe's automated Port Island Line opened in 1981.

-Rolling stock

 The line uses Mitsubishi Heavy Industries rubber-tired "Crystal Mover" technology.
 The trains run on rubber-tired wheels along an elevated concrete track guided by the side walls.

-As of 8 April 2021, the following train types are used on the line, all formed as six-car sets.
+When the line first opened, service was operated by a fleet of 13 trainsets, the 7000 series, all formed as six-car sets.
+These cars had mostly transverse seats (oriented across the width of the car, with passengers seated facing forward or backward in the direction of travel), with a single wide door at each entrance.
+The fleet of 7000 series trainsets grew to 18 as the popularity of the line increased, necessitating more frequent trains.

+A fleet of eight 7200 series trains was introduced in February 1999.
+These trains were based on the 7000 series and had a similar external appearance, but had a mix of transverse and longitudinal seating (bench seats installed along the side walls of the car) to provide additional standing room, and used AC motors rather than the DC motors used on the 7000 series.